adaOctopus/plutus-mint-lock-unlock-dapp/cardano-cli-approach.md

 Value (Map [(61386666,Map [("ABC",7)])])

 -> This is for you to test different kind of Value structures and how to access them.

+### Problem

+THe full tx that mints both tokens fails.
+But if we run two separate txs for each token minting works fine.